boogheta/bluesky-crossposter/README.md

 # Update Fall 2024

-New functionality has been added over the fall, including functionality to handle Blueskys new video functions.
+New functionality has been added over the fall, including functionality to handle Bluesky's new video functions.
 Another new function is cross-deletion, meaning if you delete a post within one hour of posting it on Bluesky, it will also be deleted on the other platforms.
 This function can be disabled in settings by setting cross_delete to False.

 This will probably be the last update for a while, except for some bug fixes if needed.
 Before further updates the poster would probably need some major rewrites to make it be less of a mess.